 Note: All area parades have been canceled in 2021 due to COVID-19.

 If you are looking for free things to do on Martin Luther King Day, a parade is a great answer.
 Here are a few around the state of Georgia.

 Martin Luther King Parade in Dublin.
 Dublin’s parade has been canceled in 2021 due to COVID-19.
 The parade is hoping to return in 2022.

 Savannah MLK Parade.
 Savannah’s parade has been canceled for 2021 due to COVID-19.

 Visit Birmingham, AL: The summer of 1963 was a pivotal time in the Civil Rights movement, and Birmingham.
 AL was the center of the struggle.
 Learn what happened that summer with a MLK Day weekend visit to Birmingham, AL.

-Visit with the Gullah Geechee of St. Simons: The Gullah Geechee are descendants of the slaves that worked the cotton and rice plantations of the Georgia coast.
+Visit with the Gullah Geechee of St. Simons: The Gullah Geechee are descendants of the slaves who worked the cotton and rice plantations on the Georgia coast.
 Visit the St. Simons African American Heritage Center at the Harrington School, or take an African American Heritage tour of the island to celebrate Martin Luther King weekend.